MichaelTMiyoshi/JavaWithMiyoshi/Problems/GoalSheet14.md

 **Problem GS14-01 - Levenshtein Distance (double)**

 BJP Ch 11 project 1.
 Find edit (Levenshtein) distance between words.
-Read words from a file (\\s10filp03\Public\_Programming\APCompSci\dictionary.txt).
+Read words from a [sorted dictionary file](https://github.com/MichaelTMiyoshi/JavaWithMiyoshi/blob/master/Problems/dictionarySorted.txt).
 Compute a map from every word to its immediate neighbors, that is, the words that have an edit distance of 1 from it.
 You can walk the map to find paths from one word to another, and can use a linked list of words to visit neighbors.
-(Full description in BJP)
+(Full description in BJP)  You might also find a [dictionary sorted by length](https://github.com/MichaelTMiyoshi/JavaWithMiyoshi/blob/master/Problems/dictionarySortedLength.txt) to be of help.
+(By the way, that is a little hint.)

 **Problem GS14-02 - isReverse (recursive)**